cesar-ilharco/acl-2020/_posts/2021-05-14-instructions-for-camera-ready.md

 	- Using pdfinfo.
 The pdfinfo command should include "Page size: 595.276 x 841.89 pts" in its output.
 	- Using Apple's Preview.app.
 Open the PDF, and type Ctrl-I. It should report the correct page size.
 	- Using Adobe Acrobat.
 Open the PDF, navigate to File, Properties…, Description.
 The field labeled "Page Size" should read 8.27 × 11.69 inches in.
-- Embedding fonts: You can check your final PDF with the command "pdffonts mypaper.pdf" and confirm that all the fonts say "yes" under "emb".
-START will not let you upload your final PDF otherwise.
-If you are including graphics with the PDF extension, these files must also have embedded fonts.
-If your paper uses Asian fonts, they must be embedded in the PDF file so that they can be displayed by non-Asian versions of the PDF reader (Asian versions ship with a larger set of default fonts.)
-- Long titles: The title should NOT exceed the left & right margins.
-Fold a long title into multiple lines if necessary.
-- Margins: The margins of the text area must be reserved as specified in the style file.
-- Page numbers: DO NOT provide page numbers for your PDF file.
-The page numbers will be generated automatically while compiling the proceedings.
-- Consistent Author Names: The author names must be consistent everywhere and be the same as registered to the submission page(s), and have the same spelling style in all accepted papers.
-This can avoid generating non-unique Author Index entries for authors with more than one accepted paper.
-Be sure to ask your co-authors whether you enter their names correctly.